…And remember, the next scream you hear could be your own

 Director: Alfred Hitchcock

-Recently I came across the surprisingly well stocked DVD section in a well-known UK value retailer, thus giving me an idea for a new feature in which at least twice a month I will pick up one of their £1 films and review right here if they are a bargain or a waste, starting tonight with The Birds.
+Recently I came across the well-stocked DVD section in a well-known UK value retailer, thus giving me an idea for a new feature in which at least twice a month I will pick up one of their £1 films and review right here if they are a bargain or a waste, starting tonight with The Birds.

-Beautiful socialite Melanie Daniels (Hedren) travels to the seaside home town of lawyer Michaell “Mitch” Brenner (Taylor) with the hope of getting him back for a prank he played on her in a San Francisco pet shop, things however take a turn when the once peaceful birds start to wage war on the townsfolk of Bodega Bay in ever-increasing numbers.
+Beautiful socialite Melanie Daniels (Hedren) travels to the seaside home town of lawyer Michaell “Mitch” Brenner (Taylor) hoping to get him back for a prank he played on her in a San Francisco pet shop, things, however, take a turn when the once peaceful birds wage war on the townsfolk of Bodega Bay in ever-increasing numbers.

-The first thing to say about The Birds is just how much Hitchock builds on the master of suspense title that he gained when releasing films such as Rear Window and Vertigo, the first 50 minutes or so are almost incident free but you the audience know that something is coming, so when the first attack happens there is no warning and it’s only very minor, meaning you don’t get that release that you would normally expect, in fact as the film goes on you along with the characters start to realise that escape from the mounting fear is going to be very difficult if not impossible to escape.
+The first thing to say about The Birds is just how much Hitchcock builds on the master of suspense title that he gained when releasing films such as Rear Window and Vertigo, the first 50 minutes are almost incident-free but you the audience know that something is coming, so when the first attack happens there is no warning and it’s only very minor, meaning you don’t get that release that you would normally expect, in fact as the film goes on you along with the characters realise that escape from the mounting fear is going to be very difficult if not impossible to escape.

-Following on from this you get quite possibly the more famous scene in the film in which Melanie enjoys a cigarette to the sound of the children singing in the nearby schoolhouse and as the song get louder the camera flips from close up shots of her face and the metal climbing frame behind her, where an increasing number of crows are gathering ready to attack at any minute.
-This scene is a masterclass of suspense build up that has influenced a lot of directors and film makers since, if you only watch one scene from The Birds, this one is the one to choose, even if you’re not a horror fan.
+Following on from this you get possibly the more famous scene in the film in which Melanie enjoys a cigarette to the sound of the children singing in the nearby schoolhouse and as the song get louder, the camera flips from close-up shots of her face and the metal climbing frame behind her, where an increasing number of crows are gathering ready to attack at any minute.
+This scene is a masterclass of suspense build-up that has influenced a lot of directors and filmmakers since, if you only watch one scene from The Birds, this one is the one to choose, even if you’re not a horror fan.

-As you can tell, I really enjoyed The Birds and consider it to be one of Hitchcock’s best films and will continue to be an inspiration to potential film makers all over the world, the fact that you can pick it up on DVD for as little as £1 is quite frankly a bargain and should take up pride of place in every film fans collection.
+As you can tell, I really enjoyed The Birds and consider it to be one of Hitchcock’s best films and will continue to be an inspiration to potential filmmakers all over the world, that you can pick it up on DVD for as little as £1 is frankly a bargain and should take up pride of place in every film fans collection.